orcephrye/PyController/README.md

 This tool was originally made for The Razor Nostromo but can work on any other game pad that can be manipulated by evdev.
 (Which should be all USB keyboard devices)

 The main config file is called main.yaml.
 It references files for devices in devices.d/.
-By default it looks for nostromo.yaml which exists.

 ### Finding and connecting devices